txemavs/adata/README.md

 It is based on a publisher/subscriber messaging pattern, so all the scripts can publish events and assign their handlers.

-The application uses a twisted internet reactor with a graphical user interface, using to build a portable application including a python interpreter and a set of frozen python packages, mainly:
+The application uses a twisted internet reactor with a graphical user interface, to create a portable application including a python interpreter and a set of frozen python packages, mainly:

  - The GUI and pubsub: WXPython 4 Phoenix
  - Protocols: Twisted, Autobahn, Paho